-Thyroid hormones are involved in the regulation of body temperature, heart rate and many other aspects.
-Living without a thyroid is possible, but considering all the organic systems involved, it is necessary to take measures that preserve the functions of the body.
+Thyroid hormones are involved in the regulation of body temperature, heart rate, and many other aspects.
+Living without a thyroid is possible.
+Considering all the organic systems involved, it is necessary to take measures that preserve the functions of the body.

 The thyroid is one of the most important glands in our body.
 It is located at the base of the neck and is responsible for regulating numerous aspects of metabolism.
 Therefore, it is normal to consider whether it is possible to live without a thyroid.